 You are free to discuss any topics that are important for you.
 Remember that the agreement is a tool (not a contract), to make sure that your expectations are aligned with your supervisor’s expectations.
 For inspiration, please check out this non-exhaustive inspiration list of topics that could be included in the agreement:

 - Who is responsible for time management?

-- Which methods will the students learn to use?
+- Which methods will you learn to use?

 - What is the level of expertise of the supervisor within the area of the project?

-- Will the students need access to data, equipment, technical assistance etc.?
+- Will you need access to data, equipment, technical assistance etc.?

 - Will other researchers at ITU than your supervisor or external collaborators be involved in the project?

 - If yes, is there a need for a collaboration agreement?